Dynamic Wellbeing teaches Kundalini Yoga and Meditation.

 What is Kundalini Yoga?

 Kundalini Yoga is considered the most comprehensive of yoga traditions, combining physical postures, breathing techniques, movement, stretching, meditation, mantra, and relaxation.
-It is a sacred technology and is known as the Yoga of Awareness because its focus is on self-awareness and delivering an experience of your highest consciousness.
+Kundalini Yoga is known as the Yoga of Awareness because it creates communication between the mind, senses, and body to develop inner consciousness and deepen self-awareness.
+Kundalini Yoga focuses on psycho-spiritual growth and the body’s potential for maturation, giving special consideration to the role of the spine and the chakras (energy centres) in the body to activate kundalini energy – a form of prana or life force which lies dormant at the base of the spine.
 Eyes are usually kept closed or partially closed during Kundalini Yoga to encourage and deepen inner focus.

 What are the benefits of practising Kundalini Yoga?

 The real beauty of Kundalini Yoga is in its power to rapidly elevate the body, mind, and soul.
 It works much faster than other styles of yoga to quickly create positive changes in many aspects of your life so that you can reach your full potential.
 It stimulates the body’s natural resources to increase energy, strengthen the nervous system, balance the glands, expand lung capacity, purify the blood, and clean out subconscious thought patterns to become healthy and happy.

 “Everything can be sadhana.
 The way you eat, the way you sit, the way you stand, the way you breathe, the way you conduct your body, mind and your energies and emotions – this is sadhana.
 Sadhana does not mean any specific kind of activity, sadhana means you are using everything as a tool for your wellbeing.” ~ Sadhguru